 Companies who have the time and ability to collect data can make smart investment decisions by analyzing product margins, their most profitable sale points and historical data along in conjunction with outside information to make predictions about the future.

-There isn't time for companies who want to remain competitive to drag their feet on this one – looking at you, industry-wide slow adoption of cloud-based computing – they need to invest in technology that will collect and cleanse data, hire data scientists and ensure teams are appropriately staffed to make the most of data analyses as soon as they can in 2021.
+There isn't time for companies who want to remain competitive to drag their feet on this one – looking at you, industry-wide slow adoption of cloud-based computing – they need to invest in technology that will help with data entry and cleanse data, hire data scientists and ensure teams are appropriately staffed to make the most of data analyses as soon as they can in 2021.

 Accounting Trends #5: The Accounting Industry Will Move Away From Backward-Looking Processes and Toward Forward-Thinking Results